ariga/atlas/README.md

   providers such as AWS Secrets Manager and GCP Secret Manager.

 ## `schema inspect`
-_**Easily inspect your database schema by providing a database URL and convert it to HCL, JSON or SQL.**_
+_**Easily inspect your database schema by providing a database URL and convert it to HCL, JSON, SQL, ERD, or other formats.**_

 Inspect a specific MySQL schema and get its representation in Atlas DDL syntax:
 ```shell